nrchakradhar/Notes/README.md

 - [x] [Diagrams With mingrammer](https://github.com/nrchakradhar/Notes/Diagrams.ipynb)
 In Google Colab, with just pip install diagrams, we can generate cool Diagrams in python

+## 31-01-2020
+- [] Understanding the metrics and query parts of Prometheus.
 ## To Do
-- [ ] How Istio works and useful debug commands
+- [ ] How Istio works and useful debug commands - Looks like I will never do :)
 - [ ] Kubernetes Application Lifecycle management